 Cost is an important factor to consider as well.
 Yes, an HOA management company will be expensive.
 However, it may also be cost-effective in the long run.
 If a self managed HOA’s board is not knowledgeable about community matters, they may enforce rules that are incompliant with the law or neglect to have proper insurance coverage.
 This can result in massive fines, legal costs, and expensive repairs.
 In the end, the HOA doesn’t really save any money with self management.

 Is There a Middle Ground?

-If you feel that self management is not enough but a full-service management company is too much, you can consider a middle ground: remote HOA management.
+If you feel that self-management is not enough but a full-service management company is too much, you can consider a middle ground: remote HOA management.
 A remote HOA management company like Clark Simson Miller can handle the more time-consuming aspects such as administrative tasks, financial management, and collection services.
 Meanwhile, the board will still be active and handle some of the responsibilities such as communication with homeowners and managing contractors.
-They will also remain as the face of the association.
+They will also remain the face of the association.

 Self Managed HOA vs HOA Management Company: Which Option to Choose?

 The distinction between self managed HOA vs HOA management company should be clear by now.
 Before choosing which direction to take, make sure to talk to your board and community members.
 If you have a very involved and available board, self management might be the better option.
 However, investing in an HOA management company is also worth considering if it means that your community will be well-managed and maintained.
 If you have more questions about HOA management services, don’t hesitate to give us a call.

 - How To Self-Manage A Community Association

 - Top 13 Budgeting Mistakes Of Self-Managed Boards